 Talk with your facility manager about the availability of climate control.
 Consistent levels of the appropriate relative humidity can prevent damage to furniture, and will have the greatest impact on maintaining the original condition of your furniture over time.

 What tips do you have to make packing and storing furniture effective?
 Share with us in the comments below!

-Security Self Storage offers a wide variety of packing and moving supplies, including tape, packing peanuts, bubble wrap, furniture covers, locks and more at each of its six facilities in Northeast Ohio.
+Security Self Storage offers a wide variety of packing and moving supplies, including tape, packing peanuts, bubble wrap, furniture covers, locks and more at each of its four facilities in Northeast Ohio.
 Talk with a facility manager if you need any of these items before storing your furniture.

 Image Source: Pexels